mortezaadi/koding-spark/README.md

 ============
 Sample application to use in [koding](http://www.koding.com "Koding").

 This is a HelloWorld javaspark sample application. to demonstrate running a simple Java application on [Koding.com](http://www.koding.com "koding") VMs.
-In the low resource environment like the VMs in koding, **being light** is so important so instead of running a full feature web containers/framework like Tomcat or Spring. going with spark and guice make the life and of course your application easier.
+In the low resource environment like the VMs in koding(1GB Ram, 1Core, 3GB Disk), **being light** is so important so instead of running a full feature web containers/framework like Tomcat or Spring. going with spark and guice make the life and of course your application easier.

 [Spark](http://sparkjava.com/ "Spark") is a simple and lightweight Java web framework built for rapid development.(Note: Spark **is not** Apache Spark)